Boris Johnson says sorry after report slams lockdown parties | Politics

 - United Kingdom

-Prime Minister Boris Johnson apologised on Monday after an inquiry found that Downing Street parties while Britain was in lockdown represented a ''serious failure'' to observe the standards expected of government or to heed the sacrifices made by millions of people during the pandemic.
+Prime Minister Boris Johnson apologised Monday after an inquiry found that Downing Street parties while Britain was in lockdown represented a "serious failure" to observe the standards expected of government or to heed the sacrifices made by millions of people during the pandemic.

 But Johnson brushed off calls to quit over the "partygate" scandal, promising to reform the way his office is run and insisting that he and his government can be trusted.

-''Against the backdrop of the pandemic, when the government was asking citizens to accept far-reaching restrictions on their lives, some of the behavior surrounding these gatherings is difficult to justify,” she added.
+"Against the backdrop of the pandemic, when the government was asking citizens to accept far-reaching restrictions on their lives, some of the behaviour surrounding these gatherings is difficult to justify," she added.

 The allegations that the prime minister and his staff flouted restrictions imposed on the country to curb the spread of the coronavirus — holding "bring your own booze" office parties, birthday celebrations and "wine time Fridays" — have caused public anger, led some Conservative lawmakers to call for Johnson's resignation and triggered intense infighting inside the governing party.

-''The prime minister took us all for fools,” he said.
-“He held people's sacrifice in contempt.
-He showed himself unfit for office.”
-Starmer said many British people “think the prime minister should do the decent thing and resign.
-Of course, he won't.
-Because he is a man without shame.''
+"The prime minister took us all for fools," he said.
+"He held people's sacrifice in contempt.
+He showed himself unfit for office."
 Johnson can ignore opposition criticism, because the Conservatives have a large majority in Parliament.
 His fate rests on how Conservative lawmakers respond to his apology.
-Some previously said they would push for a no-confidence vote if Gray found Johnson was at serious fault or had misled Parliament.
+Some previously said they would push for a no-confidence vote if Gray found Johnson was at serious fault or had misled Parliament with his previous insistence that no rules had been broken.

 Johnson urged his critics to wait for the conclusions of the police investigation.

-Since then, UK-EU trade has fallen, though the upheaval of the coronavirus pandemic has obscured the economic ructions caused by the end of frictionless trade with Britain's biggest economic partner.
-Johnson vowed Monday to unlock the potential of Brexit, unveiling a “Brexit Freedoms” Bill that the government says will slash red tape for British businesses by amending laws that were carried over from the U.K.'s years as an EU member.
-Opponents say the bill will just make it easier for the government to change laws without Parliament's approval.
+Johnson announced a "Brexit Freedoms" Bill that the government says will slash red tape for British businesses by amending laws that were carried over from the UK's years as an EU member.

-The government is also promising this week to give long-awaited details of plans to “level up” the country by expanding economic opportunity to neglected regions.

-And Johnson plans a diplomatic push to try to ease tensions between Russia and Ukraine.
-His office says the prime minister will speak to Russian President Vladimir Putin by phone later Monday and visit Ukraine on Tuesday as part of efforts to deter Russia from invading its neighbor.
+Johnson also plans a diplomatic push to try to ease tensions between Russia and Ukraine.
+He is expected to speak to Russian President Vladimir Putin by phone later Monday or Tuesday and to visit Ukraine on Tuesday as part of efforts to deter Russia from invading its neighbour.

 Some political observers said Gray's circumscribed and partial report may give Johnson at least a temporary reprieve from calls for his ouster.